aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

 OpenID Connect (OIDC) is an authentication protocol built on OAuth 2.0.
-Aiven for Apache Kafka supports the client credentials flow of OIDC/OAuth2, allowing clients to verify an user\'s identity using an authorization server\'s authentication.
+Aiven for Apache Kafka supports the client credentials flow of OIDC/OAuth2, allowing clients to verify an user's identity using an authorization server's authentication.
 By activating this, you can use token-based authentication and integrate with identity providers.
 Setting the JSON Web Key Set (JWKS) JWKS endpoint via the Aiven console activates the OIDC mechanism for Kafka, which triggers a rolling restart